 Fish the Skykomish River in Washington

-west side of the Cascade Mountains in the southeast section of
+drains the west side of the Cascade Mountains in the southeast

-Snohomish County and the northeast corner of King County.
-The
+section of Snohomish County and the northeast corner of King

-river starts with the confluence of the North Fork of the
+County.
+The river starts with the confluence of the North Fork

 approximately one mile east of Index, Washington, then flowing